Javiani/Validator/README.md

 ---

-Validator was designed to simplify our way to validate forms.
+Validator was designed to simplify our way to validate business rules on forms or on html views.
-- Does not have any default behavior, so you don't need to overload methods and struggles unecessary default behaviors.
+- Does not have any default behavior, so you don't need to overload methods and struggles unnecessary default behaviors.
 - Low learning curve
 - Makes form validation more readable and maintainable
 - You can validate partials sections of your form